As Things Devolve, Here’s Why Understanding the Brutal Reality of the SHTF Could Save Your Life

 That’s when he knew that everything had changed and that there were new rules to living.
 It was simply not the same world he’d woken up it a few days before.

 A while back, I asked Selco to send me a copy of everything he’d ever written so that I could pull together a reality check for the rest of us.
 Over the years, he’s written nearly a quarter of a million words of memories, articles, and advice.
 Together, we selected the things that provided a glimpse into the day-to-day events of the SHTF.
-You can learn more about the result of that here in his new book, The Dark Secrets of SHTF Survival.
+You can learn more about the result of that here in his books, The Dark Secrets of SHTF Survival and SHTF Survival Stories.

 Back on topic.